Dima-369/oil.nvim/README.md

     -- min_height and max_height can be a single value or a list of mixed integer/float types.
     -- max_height = {80, 0.9} means "the lesser of 80 columns or 90% of total"
     max_height = 0.9,
-    -- min_height = {5, 0.1} means "the greater of 5 columns or 10% of total"
     min_height = { 5, 0.1 },
     -- optionally define an integer/float for the exact height of the preview window height = nil,